g3chench/cchen/index.md

 - [CSC165H1](https://artsci.calendar.utoronto.ca/section/Computer-Science#courses) - Mathematical Expression and Reasoning for Computer Science
 - [CSC236H1](https://artsci.calendar.utoronto.ca/section/Computer-Science#courses) - Introduction to the Theory of Computation

+You don't want to know the courses I've _taken_, do you?
+That's going to be longer than the rest of this website.
+Transcript available upon request.

 ### Projects

-I've culled most of my projects in the years since I graduated, but here are a few out of the ones that remain:
+I've culled most of my projects in the years since I graduated, but here are a few of the ones that remain:

 - [Courseography](https://courseography.cdf.toronto.edu/graph) - A set of graphical interactive tools to guide students through their academic careers at UofT.
 Powered by a [Haskell](https://www.haskell.org/) backend and [React](https://reactjs.org/) frontend.